moghadas76/GINTRIP/README.md

 # GINTRIP: Interpretable Temporal Graph Regression using Information Bottleneck and Prototype-based Method

-This repository contains the official implementation of [**GINTRIP: Interpretable Temporal Graph Regression using Information Bottleneck and Prototype-based Method**](https://arxiv.org/abs/2409.10996v1), as submitted at ICASSP 2025.
+This repository contains the official implementation of GINTRIP: Interpretable Temporal Graph Regression using Information Bottleneck and Prototype-based Method

 ## Overview